 - 1. Ultimate responsibility for sustainability and ESG matters.
 Oversight of the sustainable business strategy framework - 2.
 Delegated authority from the Board to monitor the execution of the sustainability strategy, as approved by the Board, and to make recom from time to time to the - 3.
 Delegated authority from 4.
 Meet twice per year.
-Nicky the Board to ensure that the Dulieu, as the Designated sustainability strategy and ESG are integrated within the Business.
-The Board sponsor for Sustainability, being the Group Chief Executive, also sits on the EMT and is accountable delivery of strategic aims to PASC and the Board for and initiatives within each ensuring that the structure is governed effectively.
+Nicky the Board to ensure that the Dulieu, as the Designated NED for Workforce sustainability strategy and ESG are integrated within Engagement, chairs these the Business.
+The Board meetings and reports to sponsor for Sustainability, the Board on key outcomes being the Group Chief 5.
+Sponsors are responsible Executive, also sits on the for overseeing the EMT and is accountable to PASC and the Board for governed effectively.

-- NED for Workforce Engagement, chairs these meetings and reports to the Board on key outcomes 5.
-Sponsors are responsible for overseeing the - area of focus.
-6. Initiative leads are responsible for the delivery of initiatives of targets and embed related procedures within the business - procedures and to assist and targets efficiently and effectively.
-Managing Directors are accountable to ensure that any outcomes from the strategy and initiatives are embedded within the business and
+- ensuring that the structure is area of focus.
+6. Initiative leads are responsible for the delivery of initiatives of targets and embed related procedures within the business. - procedures and to assist and targets efficiently and effectively.
+Managing Directors are accountable to ensure that any outcomes from the strategy and initiatives are embedded delivery of strategic aims within the business and and initiatives within each - 8.
+The Sustainability team administers the structure and supports Board Sponsor and EMT to deliver it.
+Provides strategic advice, target setting and reporting: long-term risk and policy management.